 - It serves as a supporting document for reimbursement under a letter of credit.

-How do I fill out a packing list?
+How do I make an export packing list?

 When creating a packing list, make sure to include as much detail as possible about the shipment.
 Some important details to include are: